cesarrodas/Contacts-App/readme.md

 	* jquery for bootstrap
 	* angular ladda
 	* faker (to populate data)
+	* express

 This application is hosted [here!](http://still-citadel-97525.herokuapp.com/)

 ###install
 npm install
-This app uses bower for vendor files.
+This app uses bower to install vendor files.
 Firebase environment variables have to be added by the user in a .env file